Skip to main content

 <emails>

-This element requires @domain which is the email domain on all “from”, “reply to” and other email addresses.
+This element requires the @domain attribute, which is part of the email address on all “from”, “reply to” and other email address fields.
 On certain messages, this is overridden by <sender>.

 name: myapp.example.org